Kelly Wilkinson, Dean

 - WCBA Student Services Center (Academic Advisement, WCBA Scholarships, Prospective Student Visits)

 - WCBA Center for Career Management (Professional Development, Employer Network, Internships)

 - 200-seat Auditorium

-- Ohio Small Business Development Center, Williamson Center for International Business, Center for Nonprofit Leadership and the Center for Entrepreneurship
+- Ohio Small Business Development Center, Export Assistance Network, Procurement Technical Assistance Center, Center for Excellence in International Business, Center for Nonprofit Leadership and the Center for Entrepreneurship

 For more information, visit The Warren P. Williamson, Jr. College of Business Administration.